- WHAT ARE COOKIES AND OTHER TRACKING Technologies?

 The following third parties that collect information from you on our Site have given us notice that you may obtain information on their policies and practices and, in some instances, opt out of certain of their activities, as follows:

-Web beacons: Small graphic images or other web programming code called web beacons (also known as '1 x 1 GIFs' or 'clear GIFs') may be included in our online service’s pages and messages.
-Web beacons may be invisible to you, but any electronic image or other web programming code inserted into a page or email can act as a web beacon.
+Web Beacons Small graphic images or other web programming code called web beacons (also known as “1×1 GIFs” or “clear GIFs”) may be included in our online service’s pages and messages.
+Web beacons may be invisible to you, but any electronic image or other web programming code inserted into a page or e-mail can act as a web beacon.

-Clear GIFs: Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
-In contrast to HTTP cookies, which are stored on the hard drive of a user’s computer, clear GIFs are embedded invisibly on web pages and are about the size of the full stop at the end of this sentence.
+Clear gifs Clear gifs are tiny graphics with a unique identifier, similar in function to cookies.
+In contrast to HTTP cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on web pages and are about the size of the period at the end of this sentence.

-Embedded script: An embedded script is programming code that is designed to collect information about your interactions with the online service, such as the links that you click.
-The code is temporarily downloaded onto your device from our web server or a third-party service provider, is active only while you are connected to the online service and is deactivated or deleted thereafter.
+Embedded Script An embedded script is programming code that is designed to collect information about your interactions with the online service, such as the links you click on.
+The code is temporarily downloaded onto your device from our web server or a third-party service provider, is active only while you are connected to the online service, and is deactivated or deleted thereafter.